Will Rhymes

-William Daniel Rhymes (born April 1, 1983) is an American former professional baseball second baseman and current front office executive for the Los Angeles Dodgers.
+William Daniel Rhymes (born April 1, 1983) is an American former professional baseball second baseman and current front office executive for the Los Angeles Dodgers of Major League Baseball (MLB).
 His title is Director of Player Development.
-He played in Major League Baseball (MLB) for the Detroit Tigers and Tampa Bay Rays.
+He played in MLB for the Detroit Tigers and Tampa Bay Rays from 2010 to 2012.

 Early life

-Rhymes was raised in Houston, Texas and has an identical twin brother named Jonathan.As a young child Rhymes first played baseball at West U. Little league in Houston, Texas where he first showcased his skills.
-Rhymes attended Lamar High School in Houston where he played baseball.
+Rhymes was raised in Houston and has an identical twin brother named Jonathan.As a young child Rhymes first played baseball at West U. Little league in Houston, Texas where he first showcased his skills.
+Rhymes attended Lamar High School in Houston, where he played baseball.

 College career

 Rhymes attended the College of William & Mary, where he played college baseball for the William & Mary Tribe.
 He majored in biology, rushed the fraternity of Lambda Chi Alpha, and graduated in 2005.

 Rhymes first earned attention from major league scouts while playing collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League in 2004.
 Though initially recruited as a temporary player, Rhymes's extraordinary effort and superb performance on the field earned him a contract through the entire summer and a starting spot at second base.
 Rhymes earned a reserve spot in the mid-season East Division All Stars as well as the post-season league-wide All Star Team.